Joanp131/20-dots-spinning/README.md

 The gif that is in the same repository was created by recording the code while working, it's not the gif I found on [r/oddlysatisfying](https://www.reddit.com/r/oddlysatisfying/).
 If you found the original gif, I'll be pleased to credit the autor.

 The code was made and executed in [Processing](https://processing.org/), a Java based programming language.

+The main code can be found in the sketch_20_dots.pde